 Right to Request Restrictions

 You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or healthcare operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
-For example, you could ask that we not use or disclose information about a surgery you may have had.
+If you are paying out of pocket, in full for a service or treatment provided, you may request that we not furnish protected health information to your health plan.
 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you with emergency treatment.
 To request restrictions, you must make your request in writing to the Privacy Officer.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 Right to Request Confidential Communications

 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
 To request confidential communications, you must make your request in writing to the Privacy Officer.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.